This feature is available for:

 - Delete an app by clicking x on the top right corner of each app tile

-Allow a few minutes for these changes to take effect on respective online and connected devices.
+Allow a few minutes for these changes to take effect on the devices.
 Once apps are added to a collection, they are available in the Google Play Store for users to install.

 The Console Collection should reflect the device Google Play Store collection.

-Unnaproving apps allows you to prevent end users from installing specific apps on your devices.
+Unnaproving apps allow you to prevent end users from installing specific apps on your devices.
 Unapproved apps will not appear in a user’s Google Play Store.